evanlev/dda-sampling/README.md

 MATLAB.

-g++ and BART 0.7.00 highly recommended for functions to run fast.
+g++ and BART are recommended as efficient implementations.
 For cpp version, cmake and boost are required.
 On macOS, run "brew install boost" with homebrew.

 ### 2.2.
 Setup